-Individual line items have been summarized in the consolidated income statements and the consolidated statements of comprehensive income and the consolidated statements of financial position to aid clarity of presentation.
+Individual line items have been summarized in the consolidated statement of profit or loss and the consolidated statement of comprehensive income and the consolidated statement of financial position to aid clarity of presentation.
 These items are disclosed and explained separately in the notes.

-All items of income and expenses recognised during the period have been presented in a consolidated income statement and in a consolidated statement of comprehensive income.
-The function of sales method has been used in classifying expenses in the consolidated income statement.
+All items of income and expenses recognised during the period have been presented in a consolidated statement of profit or loss and in a consolidated statement of comprehensive income.
+The function of sales method has been used in classifying expenses in the consolidated statement of profit or loss.

-4.1.1 Business combinations involving entities under common control
+5.2.1 Business combinations involving entities under common control

 The current Powerland Group was formed in 2011 by a series of transactions to set up the Group structure.
-This involved the establishment of the Company as holding company and the acquisition of Powerland Hong Kong, which in return holds all the shares in the PFL and PGL and PBM in the PRC.
-PBM was first included in the consolidated financial statements in 2013.
+This involved the establishment of the Company as holding company and the acquisition of Powerland Hong Kong, which in return holds all the shares in the PFL and PGL and PBM in the PRC.PBM was first included in the consolidated financial statements in 2013.
 The initial consolidation was carried out on 1 March 2013.